skip to content

 Physiology deals with how living organisms work.
 While often concentrating on the organ level (“how does the heart work?”), it covers life from the molecular level right up to the behaviour of the whole organism.
 In its applied aspects, physiology deals with the function and malfunction of parts of the human body with reference to health and disease (areas relating to medicine), how to improve crop yield (areas relating to plant sciences) as well as how organisms respond to challenging conditions (areas relating to ecology).

 The third term takes a more integrative approach, drawing on what you now know about plant and animal physiology.
 We consider the profound importance of body size and scaling in both groups of organisms, exploring aspects such as structure and locomotion.
+We end with a course on sensory biology, looking at vision, hearing and chemical senses in animals and comparing this with how plants detect environmental changes.

 Experimental practical classes allow you to explore for yourself what you hear about in lectures, and see how science is actually done.
-In the animal physiology classes you will, among other things, look at the properties of nerves and muscles, examine the activity of your own heart, discover how the body adjusts to exercise and even see how much sweat you produce while pedalling on a bicycle ergometer!
+In the animal physiology classes you will, among other things, look at the properties of nerves and muscles, record real action potentials, examine the activity of your own heart, discover how the body adjusts to exercise and even see how much sweat you produce while pedalling on a bicycle ergometer!
 In the Plant Sciences practicals you will explore how leaves control gas exchange, how enzyme regulation contributes to plant nutrient acquisition and how plants respond to viral infection.

 This course is taught jointly by the Departments of Plant Sciences, Physiology, Development, & Neuroscience, and Zoology.